toshiouchi/movie_search/README.md

 ### In server.py

 The distance is calculated using sentence-transformers between the previous caption and the current caption, and similar captions are not registered on the search server

+### Search

+Search is performed by registering data such as caption in sentence-transformers.
+Data is 00_movie_search.txt.